 Method of Evaluation:

-- 10% will be based on class participation and a 10 minute presentation on a topic of your choice that is listed in the Outline below.
-Please decide by 22 September and let the instructor know the topic of your presentation to avoid overlap.
+- 10% will be based on class participation and a 10 minute presentation on a topic of your choice that is listed in the Outline.

 - 20% of the final grade will be based on a 7-10 page essay on one of the topics listed in the Outline.
-The essay should be double spaced, 12 point font Times New Roman (10 point for footnotes), and is due on the last day of class (4 December).
+The essay should be double spaced, 12 point font Times New Roman (10 point for footnotes), and is due on the last day of class.
 It can be the same topic as the presentation.

 - 70% of the grade in this course will be based on student performance on the final 24-hour take-home examination.

-Office hours: Room 207, 3690 Peel Street, after class, or contact me by email to arrange a meeting at mutually convenient day and time.
+Office hours: Room 207, 3690 Peel Street (before class) or please contact me by email.

 Outline: Law school should prepare students to serve the needs of their clients.
-This course attempts to provide students with the necessary skills to serve the needs of airlines and their adversaries.
+This course attempts to provide students with the necessary skills to serve the needs of commercial airlines and related industries.
 As such, this is more than a class in law.
 It is a class in business, economics, finance, marketing, law, regulation, history and policy.
 The emphasis is one of the world’s most important industries—commercial aviation.